lilstav/lilstav/windows_10_lite.md

 1.Only operating systems to choose
 2.1/2 Installation in 4 steps
 3.2/2 Installation guide in 3 simple steps
-3.Online account is now valide as option*
+3.Online account is now valid as option*
 *if the internet connection is not available
 4.All windows 10 privacy settings in one row